angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 business spells to muscle past countermagic even if you're short on Duress effects.
 Draw4s are excellent at this, since if they do resolve you're up on cards.
-Burning Wish is also decent since if it resolves you can still do something produtive with it like grab a Draw4 or a PiF.
+Burning Wish is also decent since if it resolves you can still do something productive with it like grab a Draw4 or a PiF.
 Be careful when using Doomsday as a bait spell.
 Most of the time opponents will throw counters at it without a second thought, but if they call your bluff you can very well lose the game.
 Ideally you only use Dd as bait if it seems like you can actually go off